embedded-kiddie/Arduino-XIAO-ESP32/MLX90640/README.md

 Therefore, it is necessary to set an appropriate frame rate according to the object being observed.

-- A frame rate of 16 FPS (refresh rate 32 Hz) is noisier than 1 FPS:
+- Display frame rate of 16 FPS (refresh rate 32 Hz) is noisier than 1 FPS:
   ![1 FPS vs 16 FPS](images/MLX90640-noise-comparison.jpg)

 ### Offline raw data viewer